GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

        helm install <nginx-release-name> ingress-nginx/ingress-nginx --namespace=<nginx-namespace>
        ```

-    1.  - If the FQDN for gluu i.e `demoexample.gluu.org` is registered and globally resolvable, forward it to the loadbalancers address created in the previous step by nginx-ingress.
+    1.  - If the FQDN for gluu i.e `demoexample.gluu.org` is registered and globally resolvable, forward it to the loadbalancers address created in the previous step by NGINX-Ingress.
 A record can be added on most cloud providers to forward the domain to the loadbalancer.
-Forexample, on AWS assign a CNAME record for the LoadBalancer DNS name, or use Amazon Route 53 to create a hosted zone.
+For example, on AWS assign a CNAME record for the LoadBalancer DNS name, or use Amazon Route 53 to create a hosted zone.
 More details in this [AWS guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/using-domain-names-with-elb.html?icmpid=docs_elb_console).
 Another example on [GCE](https://medium.com/@kungusamuel90/custom-domain-name-mapping-for-k8s-on-gcp-4dc263b2dabe).

         - If the FQDN is not registered acquire the loadbalancers ip if on **GCE**, or **Azure** using `kubectl get svc <release-name>-nginx-ingress-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'` and if on **AWS** get the loadbalancers addresss using `kubectl -n ingress-nginx get svc ingress-nginx \--output jsonpath='{.status.loadBalancer.ingress[0].hostname}'`.

-    1.  - If deploying on the cloud make sure to take a look at the helm cloud specific notes before continuing.
+    1.  - If deploying on the cloud make sure to take a look at the Helm cloud specific notes before continuing.

           * [EKS](#eks-helm-notes)
           * [GKE](#gke-helm-notes)